mateuszmikrut/homebrew-tap/README.md

-# Homebrew Tap for Mateusz Mikrut
+# Homebrew Tap

-This is a Homebrew tap containing custom formulae.
+This is a Homebrew tap containing custom formulas.

 ## How to use this tap